 Best U.K.-Specific Set: HTTX Grounded Type G Power Converter

 Averaging out to less than $2.50 each, this set of three British converters is great for those who want inexpensive adapters that they can spread out around the hotel room, whether they’re traveling with a partner or simply want to be able to plug in their laptop at their desk and phone next to the bed.
 Although it looks pretty basic, the plug has recently been redesigned with better metal interfaces on the inside for increased connectivity.
 This shape of the plug will also work in Northern Ireland, Singapore, Sri Lanka, Hong Kong, and several other countries.
-The adapter comes with a 12-month warranty, so if something doesn’t work properly, the company will resolve it — but then again, with rave reviews on Amazon, you’re likely to be very happy with your product.
+What's more, the adapter comes with a 12-month warranty, so if something doesn’t work properly, the company will resolve it.
 The three adapters together weigh just 2.4 ounces, so they won’t take up too much from your airline’s weight restrictions if you have to travel light.

 Best Universal Adapter: Haozi Universal Power Adapter